TC Mobile - Tablet Command

 What Are The Key Features?

-Core incident management tools operate without internet connectivity, syncing updates when a connection is restored
+Core incident management tools operate without internet connectivity, syncing updates once a connection is restored

 How much does it cost?